cmsg-icl/crystal_shape_control/CRYSTAL_job_sub_ARCHER2/README.md

 **Note**

 1. All the scripts should be placed in the same directory.
-2. By default, job submitter scripts will be stored in `${HOME}/runCRYSTAL/`.
+2. By default, job submitter scripts will be stored in `/work/consortium/consortium/user/runCRYSTAL/`.
-3. By default, CRYSTAL17v2.2gnu will be set as the executable.
+3. Due to the file transfer rule, scripts cannot be placed in `${HOME}` directory.
+The nodes executing calculations cannot identify directories in `${HOME}`.
+3. CRYSTAL is loaded as a module.

 ## Usage & command list

+### Output and job executing information

-Printed out information can be found in '.out' file and '.o\<jobid\>' file.
+Printed out information can be found in '.out' file and '.log' file. '.log' file is the original `slurm-[jobid].out` file processed by `post_proc_slurm`.
+If the script is terminated normally, the file will be named as `[jobname].log`.
+If killed, in its original name.

 If a '.out' file with the same name as the job to be submitted exists in the same directory, that job won't be executed before output is either transferred to another folder or removed.

+### Temporary directory

-If the job is terminated due to exceeding wall time, temporary files will be saved in the output directory.
+* If the job is terminated due to exceeding wall time, temporary files will be saved in the output directory.
 The temporary directory will be removed.

-If the job is terminated due to improper settings of calculation parameters, temporary files will be saved in the output directory.
+* If the job is terminated due to improper settings of calculation parameters, temporary files will be saved in the output directory.
 The temporary directory will be removed.

-If the job is killed before 'timeout', temporary will be saved in the temporary directory with temporary names.
+* If the job is killed before 'timeout', temporary will be saved in the temporary directory with temporary names.
 The temporary directory will not be removed.
 Refer to '.out' file or '.o\<jobid\>' file for the path.

-By default, the temporary directory is set as `/rds/general/ephemeral/user/${USER}/ephemeral`, where the contents will be automatically removed after 30 days.
+By default, the temporary directory is set as the sub folder `tmp_[jobname]_[jobid]/`, which is in the same directory as the input/output files.

+### Work directory

+Files in work directory are not backed up, and occupy storage quota - so finished jobs are recommended to be transferred to `${HOME}`.
+Common `cp` works on login nodes.
+See [ARCEHR2 manual](https://docs.archer2.ac.uk/user-guide/data/) for details.

+### Commands

 Here are user defined commands: